 Jen Tran

-Managing Director Asia
+Managing Director for Asia

-Women must be financially free
+Women must be financially independent.

 - Head of Operations at Agoda (travel tech company - Thailand)